 Want to increase your vertical jump, but you’re not sure which vertical jump training to chose?

->

-> Keep reading!
-I am going to share how I (an unathletic 29-year-old white guy) learned to dunk with Vert Shock.
+Keep reading!
+I am going to share how I (an unathletic 29-year-old white guy) learned to dunk in this detailed Vert Shock review!

->

-> Hi!
+Hi!
 I am Andy, a 29-year old basketball addict from Düsseldorf, Germany.

 When I was little, my Dad mounted a basketball hoop to the garage in our driveway and I immediately fell in love with the game!
 I loved it so much, I shot free throws for hours even if there was snow in the driveway!